disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

   }
 }
 ```
- - Now Using the ```cli``` module from smithy4s we can wrap the service instance in an instance of Smithy4sCli.
+ - Now Using the ```decline``` module from smithy4s we can wrap the service instance in an instance of a Smithy4sCli.
  - There is a convenient class ```Smithy4sSimpleStandaloneCli``` that you can extend and simply pass in the service wrapped in an Opts
    - ``` object Hello extends standalone.Smithy4sSimpleStandaloneCli(Opts(HelloWorldServiceInstance.simple)) ```
  - ```Hello``` is now a runnable CommandIOApp and will provide the following interface